Edward Kennedy (Royal Navy officer): Second World War and HMS Rawalpindi

 Smoke floats were deployed with a view to the Rawalpindi making good an escape.
 However, a second German ship came into view to the starboard side.
-They called on the Rawalpindi to stop, when this was rejected they fired a shot across her bow.
+They called on the Rawalpindi to stop; when this was rejected they fired a shot across her bow.
 When the British ship continued the Germans engaged with their large guns and the Rawalpindi fired her six-inch guns in reply.
 The third salvo knocked out the Rawalpindi's electric system (which stopped the ammunition winches) and was followed by a salvo destroying the bridge and wireless room.
 After 30 to 40 minutes of bombardment, all guns were out of action and the Rawalpindi was well ablaze.
 She remained afloat until 20.00 when the ship capsized and sank with the loss of 263 men.
 Around 30 survivors were reported as being taken prisoner but 11 men were rescued by the armed merchant cruiser HMS Chitral.

 For his gallantry Captain Kennedy was posthumously mentioned in despatches.

 Personal life

-Kennedy was married to Rosalind Grant, daughter of Sir Ludovic Grant.
+In 1918, Kennedy married Rosalind Margaret Innes Grant (1893-1977), daughter of Sir Ludovic Grant, 11th Baronet.
 They had two daughters and a son, Ludovic Kennedy who became a celebrated journalist.
-He was a keen hunter, known to be a crack shot and a fine fisherman.
+Captain Kennedy was a keen hunter, known to be a crack shot and a fine fisherman.
 His friend R. B. noted in his obituary that 'with a dog at his heels, or with a rod in his hand he was in his element'.